pkrll/Helium/README.md

 - .htaccess
 ```
 ## License
 This project is licensed under the GNU General Public License v2.0.
 The logo was created by Designmodo under the Creative Commons (Attribution 3.0 Unported) license.
+All fonts in this project are licensed under the SIL Open Font License 1.1.
+The font Numans was created by Jovanny Lemonad.
+The font Dosis was created by Pablo Impallari.